 Prenatal diagnosis of chromosome abnormalities, including aneuploidy (ie, trisomy or monosomy) and balanced rearrangements

 Cultures from this specimen will be discarded 10 days after all cytogenetic test results have been reported.
-If further testing is desired, call the laboratory at 507-284-1668.
+If additional testing is desired, call the laboratory at 800-533-1710.

 This test includes a charge for cell culture of fresh specimens and professional interpretation of results.
 Analysis charges will be incurred for total work performed, and generally include 2 banded karyograms and the analysis of 20 metaphase cells.
 If no metaphase cells are available for analysis, no analysis charges will be incurred.
 If additional analysis work is required, additional charges may be incurred.

-Chromosome analysis for prenatal diagnosis is appropriate in pregnancies with abnormal maternal screening, advanced maternal age, and features suggestive of or concerns for aneuploidy syndromes, including Down syndrome, Turner syndrome, Klinefelter syndrome, trisomy 13 syndrome, and trisomy 18 syndrome.
+Chromosome analysis for prenatal diagnosis is appropriate in pregnancies with abnormal maternal screening or advanced maternal age and with clinical features suggestive of, or concerns for, aneuploidy syndromes, including Down syndrome, Turner syndrome, Klinefelter syndrome, trisomy 13 syndrome, and trisomy 18 syndrome.

 Chromosomal abnormalities are the cause of a wide range of disorders associated with birth defects and congenital diseases.
 Many of these disorders can be diagnosed prenatally by analysis of amniocytes.
 This method permits diagnosis of chromosome abnormalities during the second trimester of pregnancy or later.